mui/mui-x/docs/data/date-pickers/timezone/timezone.md

 {{"demo": "LuxonTimezone.js", "defaultCodeOpen": false}}

 :::info
-You can check out the documentation of the [timezone on Luxon](https://moment.github.io/luxon/#/zones) for more details on how to manipulate the timezones.
+You can check out the documentation of the [UTC and timezone on Luxon](https://moment.github.io/luxon/#/zones) for more details on how to manipulate the timezones.
 :::

 ## Usage with Moment